 What Is RTB?

-If you use the internet, RTB impacts your life on a daily basis.
-It’s the technology that allows personalized ads to populate in fractions of a second, giving rise to the “click economy” where clicks and impressions (i.e., eyeballs viewing your site) are the media industry’s bread and butter.
+If you use the internet, real-time bidding impacts your life on a daily basis.
+It’s the technology allows personalized ads to populate on web pages in fractions of a second.
+For better or worse, this was a (maybe the) major factor in the rise of the “click economy” where clicks and impressions (i.e., eyeballs viewing your site) are the media industry’s bread and butter.

 Your Title Goes Here